-For evictions due to lease violations, tenants must file their affidavit with the court within 5 business days of the date they received the Notice to Comply.
+For evictions due to lease violations, tenants must file their affidavit with the court within five business days of the date they received the Notice to Comply.

-For all other eviction types, the tenant must file an affidavit within the time period specified in the notice.
-For example, tenants given a 3-Day Notice to Quit due to illegal activity would only have 3 business days to file their affidavit with the court, while tenants given a 30-Day Notice to Quit would have 30 days.
+For all other eviction types, the tenant must file an affidavit within the timeframe specified in the notice.
+For example, tenants given a 3-Day Notice to Quit due to illegal activity would only have three business days to file their affidavit with the court, while tenants given a 30-Day Notice to Quit would have 30 days.

 The affidavit is the tenant’s chance to explain to the court why they should not be evicted.

-If tenants fail to file an affidavit within the correct time period, based on the type of eviction notice received, the judicial officer may issue a default judgment in favor of the landlord, meaning the tenant will have to move out.
+If tenants fail to file an affidavit within the correct timeframe, based on the type of eviction notice received, the judicial officer may issue a default judgment in favor of the landlord, meaning the tenant will have to move out.

 3-30 days.
 Tenants must file their affidavit with the court within 3-30 days of the date the eviction notice was received, depending on the reason for the eviction.

-An eviction hearing will only be scheduled if tenants file their affidavit with the court prior to the deadline given on the Notice to Quit/Pay/Comply that they received.
+An eviction hearing will only be scheduled if tenants file their affidavit with the court prior to the deadline given on the Notice to Quit, Notice to Pay or Notice to Comply that they received.

-Nevada law doesn’t state how quickly the eviction hearing must be held, but it could be as soon as 7 days after the tenant’s affidavit is filed with the court.
+Nevada law doesn’t state how quickly the eviction hearing must be held, but it could be as early as seven days after the tenant’s affidavit is filed with the court.

-Either the landlord or tenant may request a 5-day continuance, and tenants may be granted a continuance of up to 30 days if it’s necessary to obtain witnesses on the tenant’s behalf.
+Either the landlord or tenant may request a five day continuance, and tenants may be granted a continuance of up to 30 days if it’s necessary to obtain witnesses on the tenant’s behalf.